iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

   inference.GRPCInferenceService.ModelInfer \
 | grep -e app-version
 ```
 4. Requests can also be sent with the header `traffic: test`.
 When a candidate is deployed, requests with this header will be routed to the candidate.
-When no candidate is deployed, all requests will be routed to the same model version.
+When no candidate is deployed, all requests will be routed to the primary version.
 ```shell
 cat grpc_input.json \
 | grpcurl -vv -plaintext -proto kserve.proto -d @ \